-It’s January, it’s cold (depending where you are) and it’s winter time.
-What better time to do some fun and easy winter crafts at school?
-This can help get your students motivated and engaged during one of the longest and often hardest months of the school year.
+When winter hits I always loved pulling out some fun, hands-on learning activities for my first graders!
+This fun and easy snowman craft will help get your students motivated and engaged during one of the longest and often hardest months of the school year.
 That’s why you’re going to love using my all-time favorite snowman craft for first graders!
 It’s simple to do, and so easily connects to reading and writing standards as well!

 Children’s Books about Snow

 I’ve always enjoyed teaching about winter topics when in the classroom (and enjoy it now at home with my boys too!)
 It’s always fun to build background knowledge and engage your students on the topic first before introducing the craft or activity by reading some fun books about snow.

 Here are some of my favorite snowman books to use: